-Healthy trees are home to many different kinds of animals, including bugs.
-Unfortunately, many bugs can be annoying for people or could be harmful to the tree.
-These bugs are known as pests.
+Healthy trees are home to many different kinds of animals, including insects.
+Unfortunately, many insects can be annoying for people or could be harmful to the tree.
+These insects are known as pests.

-The City of Surrey manages pests on City-planted street trees using Integrated Pest Management Principles.
-By using this approach, Surrey:
+We manage pests on City-planted street trees using Integrated Pest Management Principles.
+By using this approach, we:

-- decreases risk to people and the environment,
+- decrease risk to people and the environment

 Aphids are the most common pest in Surrey.
 Aphids are tiny green bugs that sit on the undersides of the leaves, eating the sap.
 Their waste is known as “honeydew,” and you might notice it in the summer as a sticky film on your car or on the sidewalk.

 Honeydew is not harmful to people or property and the aphids won't cause any health problems for the tree.
 In fact, aphids are an important part of Surrey’s ecosystem.
 They provide food for other animals and beneficial insects, like ladybugs.

 - Spray the underside of the leaves with your garden hose.
 The force of the water will knock the aphids out of the tree.
 Do this once per week to see results.

 - Park away from the tree.
 Aphid season is short, so if you are able to park somewhere else for the summer, and hose down your sidewalk, you should be able to ignore them.

 - If the problem persists or seems extreme on a City-planted street tree, call us at 604-501-5050 to have an arborist assess the tree.